-The USAID Education in Crisis and Conflict Network (USAID ECCN) offers a significant opportunity to build knowledge around what works for education in crisis- and conflict-affected environments.
-Through this five-year initiative, EDC manages a nine-member support team that promotes the development and sharing of evidence, tools, and information among USAID and its partners working on education in crisis- and conflict-affected environments.
+ECCN is guided by a 13-member steering group composed of EICC professionals who represent USAID and its partners.
+Through this initiative, EDC manages an eight-member support team that promotes the development and sharing of evidence, tools, and information among USAID and its partners working on education in crisis and conflict-affected environments.

 The activities of the USAID ECCN include the following:

-- Develop and support the Education in Crisis and Conflict Community of Practice
+- Develop and support the EICC community of practice

 - Build and disseminate evidence for the field